Struggling to get interviews?

 Group similar contracts together

-If you’ve had several contracts in a similar field, group your achievements under one entry in your experience section.
+If you’ve had several contracts in a similar field, group your achievements under the same entry in your experience section.

-This approach keeps your resume concise and demonstrates your specialized experience in a particular field without creating a cluttered work history.
+This approach keeps your resume concise and demonstrates your specialized experience in a particular field.

 Marketing Consultant (Freelance) – Various Clients | January 20XX – Present